 As Stillwater’s Vice President of Operations, Megan Boutwell is responsible for promoting Stillwater Associates as the leading experts on transportation fuels issues.
 Megan directs business operations and implements growth management within the company.
 Megan manages human resources and in this role has developed a unique work environment that encourages flexibility for employees while providing ample opportunities for growth and success.
 As editor of the Stillwater publications and Stillwater’s LCFS Newsletter, Megan is responsible for developing and editing content on a wide range of transportation energy issues including policy, logistics, mergers & acquisitions, and renewable energy markets.
 Megan oversees online marketing efforts and social media campaigns.

-Megan has a BA in French and English Literature from Hollins University in Roanoke, Virginia.
+Megan has a BA in French and English Literature from Hollins University in Roanoke, Virginia and an MBA from the University of Oregon.
 She lives in Portland, Oregon with her husband and three children.